Responsible Gambling Guide: Risk, Control, and Player Safety

-Understanding How Risk Works
+Understanding How Gambling Risk Actually Works

-Every casino game follows fixed rules.
+Every casino game follows fixed rules and mathematical probabilities.

 - Slots use random number generators

-- Roulette follows probability models
+- Roulette follows fixed probability models

-- Blackjack combines probability and player decisions
+- Blackjack combines probability with player decisions

 How to Stay in Control

-Set clear boundaries:
+Set clear boundaries early:

 - Decide how much money you can afford to lose